How to Chair an Effective Health & Safety Committee Meeting

 - how to resolve disagreements and reach a concensus on issues

-- the WHS duty of care of the PCBU, Officers, Workers, and Others; the process of WHS consultation, the process of risk management, and the WHS Management System in their workplace.
+- the WHS duties of the PCBU, Officers of the PCBU, Workers, and Others; the process of WHS consultation, the process of risk management, and the WHS Management System in their workplace.